apple/foundationdb/documentation/sphinx/source/tss.rst

 Despite its usefulness, the TSS feature does not give a perfect performance comparison of the storage engine(s) under test.

-Because it is only enabled on a small percentage of the cluster and only compares single storage processes for the same workload, it may miss potential aggregate performance problems, such as the testing storage engine overall consuming more cpu/memory.
-It is not a substitute for full-cluster performance and correctness testing or simulation testing.
+Because it is only enabled on a small percentage of the cluster and only compares single storage processes for the same workload, it may miss potential aggregate performance problems, such as the testing storage engine overall consuming more cpu/memory, especially on a host with many storage instances.

+TSS testing using the recommended small number of TSS pairs may also miss performance pathologies from workloads not experienced by the specific storage teams with TSS pairs in their membership.

+TSS testing is not a substitute for full-cluster performance and correctness testing or simulation testing.